concord-workflow/mica/docs/design.md

 - types: object, string, number;
 - required properties;
+- enum values;
 - _TODO_ types: array, boolean, null, etc;
 - _TODO_ formats: uri, email, uuid, date, time, etc;
-- _TODO_ enum values.
+- _TODO_ refs

+## Database Design

+Entities are stored in a single table `MICA_ENTITIES`.
+Normally, the backend deserializes the rows as `ca.ibodrov.mica.api.model.Entity` with straightforward mapping, where `MICA_ENTITIES.DATA` is interpreted  as "the rest of the properties".

 ## Examples

-_This section is a work in progress.
-Most of the features are not implemented yet._
+_Somewhat outdated_

 Let's define the schema for client profiles as a `MicaSchema/v1` entity: